enthralledministries.com

 Father God, thank you for having our best interest at heart.
 Thank you for protecting us even when we don’t think we want it.
 I pray that we will always look to your faithfulness and reputation following You anyway, than to make decisions on the uncomfortableness of our present circumstances.
 Amen.

 So much of our world today is broken, chaotic and so very busy.
 It can be very overwhelming and defeating.
 Jeremiah 18:6(b) says, "Like clay in the hand of the Potter, so are you in My hand."
-I think that when we hear this verse, it is such beautiful imagery.
+It is such beautiful imagery.
 We speak of it in our lives like we are jars of clay.
 But the point isn't us, the point is God.
 It's His hands we are in, and that is what we must speak of.
 If we aren't willing to give up everything in our life hat He asks us to - fear, business, worry, etc. - then we are just old junkie, dusty clay jars.
-But if we surrender to the Lord Jesus Christ Himself, then His beautiful hands will create us into something beautiful as well, as reflection of the Potter Himself.
+But if we surrender to the Lord Jesus Christ Himself, then His beautiful hands will create us into something beautiful as well, as areflection of the Potter Himself.

 Jesus told the Samaritan woman, "I am the living water, thirst no more."
 She was a nobody, an outcast, ridiculed.
 But Jesus loved her, sought her out, knew her past and drew her into His family.
 He wants you to know you're loved too.
 When we have a relationship with Christ, we "will be like a tree planted by the water, that sends roots by the stream.
 It does not fear when heat comes; it's leaves are always green.
 It has no fear in a year of drought and never fails to bear fruit."
 (Jeremiah 17:7-13)